How do I compare Sky TV deals for new customers?

 Here are three great reasons to join the popular TV provider.

-Benefit from great features with the Sky+HD box
+2. Benefit from great features with the Sky Q box

-The Sky+HD box comes for free with any Sky TV package.
-It lets you pause, rewind, and record up to 185 hours of live television content.
+The Sky Q box comes for free with any Sky TV package.
+It lets you pause, rewind, and record over 1000 hours of live TV.
 Not only that, it also lets you record an entire series automatically.
-If you have Sky broadband and the Sky Hub wireless router (included free with Sky broadband packages), you can watch TV on demand and catch-up content.
+You can record four shows while watching a fifth

 Pros & cons